SkygearIO/features/features/5-basic-sso/api.md

     - uxMode - Either `popup`(default), or `redirect`
     - clientID
     - scope
     - redirectUrl - when uxMode is `redirect`, skygear will redirect the user to this url after auth.
 If it is null, back to the current URL
   - This function returns a skygear user, and an access token of the new service.
-- `getOAuthTokens()`
+- `getOAuthTokens(providerID)`
   - Calls skygear-server `user:oauth_tokens`, `user:set_oauth_token`
-  - Return a promise of tokens
+  - Return a promise of authResult

-        getOAuthTokens().then(function(tokens){
-          //tokens['com.facebook'] is FB's access token
+        getOAuthTokens('com.example').then(function(authResult) {
+          /*
+          {
+            "access_token": "...",
+            "token_type": "bearer",
+            "expires_at": 1495052619,
+            "scope": ["email", "friends"],
+            "refresh_token": "...."
+          }
+          */
         });

 ### Platform specific API